Homophobia: A Christ-like Response to an Anti-Christian Label

-“Homophobia” is a word that our society has defined as “the fear of homosexuals.”
-It was probably coined in the early years of the AIDS crisis, when many people were afraid that the disease could be transmitted through hugging or hand-shaking.
-But the word currently has little to do with actual fear.
-It is now applied to anyone who refuses to endorse homosexuality and same-sex marriage as morally acceptable lifestyles.
-Such people are “homophobic” or “homophobes,” as the word is commonly used in the media and other politically correct circles.
+“Homophobia” is a word that our culture once defined as “the fear of homosexuals.”
+It was probably coined in the early years of the AIDS crisis when many people were afraid that the disease could be transmitted through hugging or hand-shaking.
+But applied as it is today, the word has little to do with any actual fear.
+It is now broadly and judgingly applied to anyone who refuses to endorse homosexuality, same-sex marriage, or any of the other “LGBTQ+” lifestyles as morally acceptable.

 People who toss around words like “homophobic” and “homophobe” are not handing out compliments.
-Popular opinion, even in many religious circles, is that homophobes (as defined above) are narrow-minded, bigoted, hateful people—even un-Christian.
-We who truly follow Christ and believe what the Bible says about homosexuality might as well get used to this sort of name-calling because we could never approve of what God calls “an abomination” (Lev.
+Popular opinion, even in many religious circles, is that homophobes (as defined above) are narrow-minded, bigoted, hateful people — even un-Christian.
+We who truly follow Christ and believe what the Bible says about gender and sexuality might as well get used to the name-calling, because we could never approve of what God calls “an abomination” (Lev.
 18:22), “unnatural” (Rom.
 1:26), and “indecent” (Rom.
 1:27).
-We are not allowed to accept people into Christian fellowship who are practicing a sin that, apart from repentance and faith in Christ, categorically excludes them from the kingdom of heaven (1 Cor.
-6:9-10).
+As obedient servants of Christ, we are not permitted to accept people into true Christian fellowship who are practicing any sin that, apart from repentance and faith in Christ, categorically excludes them from the kingdom of heaven (1 Cor.
+5:9-13; 6:9-10).
 In fact, by justifying people who practice what God hates, we would make ourselves an abomination in His sight (Prov.
 17:15).

-As Christians, we would like everyone to understand that “homophobia” misses the mark as an accurate description of the way we think.
-But there is a bigger issue-a question we should ask ourselves: How can we respond to all of this in a Christ-like way?
+As Christians, we would of course prefer that everyone would understand that “homophobia” misses the mark as an accurate description of the way we think.
+But there is a bigger issue—a question we should ask ourselves: How can we respond to all of this misunderstanding in a Christ-like way?
 Consider two answers to that question:

 1. Avoid Sub-Christian Evangelism

-People who claim to represent Christ yet march around waving hateful placards and shouting vilifying and offensive slogans about (or at) homosexuals are not using a Christ-like approach.
-Instead they are giving unfortunate credence to society’s negative understanding of homophobia.
+People who claim to represent Christ yet march around waving hateful placards and shouting vilifying and offensive slogans about (or at) those who identify as one or the other form of “LGBTQ+” are not using a Christ-like approach.
+Instead, they are giving unfortunate credence to society’s negative understanding of homophobia.
 Some who use this method may genuinely hope that homosexuals are brought to fear God’s judgment and repent of their sins, and I realize that their tactics are thought to represent God’s hatred of evil and evildoers (Ps.
 7:5; 11:7).
 But Jesus, who is the radiance of God’s glory and the exact representation of His nature (Heb.
 1:3), never displayed God’s hatred of sin in this way.
 When He instructed his followers to love their enemies (Matt.
 5:44) and lead sinners to salvation (Matt.9:37-38; 28:18-20), this type of “angry evangelism” was not what He had in mind.

 Jesus felt compassion for sinners of every kind (Matt.
 10:36).
 He even dined with them in order to warn them about God’s judgment and call them to repentance (Luke 5:29-32).
 His gentle manner in telling sinners the truth earned Him the label, “friend of tax collectors and sinners” (Matt.
 11:19).
 His invitation was always to repent and believe, but it was always winsome, never degrading.
 He said, for example, “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls” (Matt.
 11:28-29).